 For most of us, Thanksgiving is celebrated with family, friends and a table full of food.
 For many, it’s a time to reflect and give thanks.
 For some, it’s about belonging.

-In 2017, the labor force participation rate for American Indian and Alaskan Natives was 60.3%.
+In 2017, the labor force participation rate for American Indians and Alaska Natives was 60.3%.
 This figure is down from 64.5% in 2000.

-We studied the data to understand how AIAN people are experiencing their workplaces.
-AIAN people make up 1.6% of the US population, but only 0.45% of the US companies we surveyed.
+We studied the data to understand how Indigenous peoples are experiencing their workplaces.
+AIAN people make up 1.6% of the U.S. population, but only 0.45% of the U.S. companies we surveyed.

-Between 2013 and 2019, AIAN employees have experienced 2x less growth than all other ethnic minority groups.
-As a result, many American Indian and Alaskan Native employees do not feel a strong sense of belonging in the workplace.
+Between 2013 and 2019, American Indian and Alaska Native employees have experienced 2x less growth than all other ethnic minority groups.
+As a result, many Indigenous employees do not feel a strong sense of belonging in the workplace.

 Belonging means being accepted as a member or part of a group.
 As social creatures, humans have an innate desire to belong.
 Some find belonging through friendship circles, others find it in religious groups and some find it through their workplace.

-In fact, a sense of belonging decreases for this group as they move up in the organization.
+In fact, a sense of belonging decreases for Native American and Alaska Native employees as they move up in the organization.

 Belonging begins with representation